-Impairment of property, plant and equipment and intangible assets
+Impairment of property, plant and equipment

-Intangible assets that have an indefinite useful life, or that are not yet available for use, are not subject to amortisation and are tested annually for impairment.
 Assets that have a finite useful life are reviewed for indicators of impairment at each balance date.
 When there is an indicator of impairment the asset's recoverable amount is estimated.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.